 Writing 06h to the command register, followed by two column address cycles and three row address cycles, followed by E0h, enables data output mode on the address LUN's cache register at the specified column address.
+Only the column, plane and LUN addresses are valid; the page and block addresses are ignored.
 After the E0h command cycle is issued, the host must wait at least ^tCCS before requesting data output.
 The selected die (LUN) stays in data output mode until another valid command is issued.